What is HACCP Food Safety Management System?

 - Survival or multiplication of microorganisms of concern.

 - Production or persistence in foods of toxins, chemicals, or physical agents.

 2).
 Determine the Critical Control Points CCPs)

-- The control is essential to prevent or eliminate the hazard, or in cases like pesticide residues, they should be brought to an acceptable level.
+- Control is essential to prevent or eliminate the hazard; in cases like pesticide residues, they should be brought to an acceptable level.

 3).
 Establish Critical Limits

 - For each food hazard, there will be limits to distinguish from acceptable to unacceptable.

 - Depending on the food product and food hazard, the limits will vary.